 Making homemade tacos is always fun.
 Of course you can reach for brand name brand taco seasonings but be prepared for a sodium blowout!
 The average 1oz package of seasonings – which says it serves six, can have as much as 600mg of sodium per serving.
 That’s a whopping 3600mg of sodium in that little package.
 So two tacos, just from the seasoning alone will have around 1200mg of sodium.
 Then add the sodium from the taco shells, cheese, and any other toppings and you can easily exceed the recommended daily allowance for sodium in one meal.
 And if you’re on a low sodium diet all this sodium simply isn’t doable.

 This recipe for low-sodium taco seasoning leaves out the salt entirely.
-The key ingredients are chili powder and cumin.
-These are what gives taco seasoning it’s true essence.
-All the other ingredients accentuate the chili powder and cumin perfectly, while making up for the lack of salt.
+The key ingredient is the cumin.
+Cumin is what give taco seasoning it’s true essence.
+All the other ingredients accentuate the cumin perfectly, while making up for the lack of salt.
 This taco seasoning is on the mild to slightly spicy side.

 - 2 teaspoons onion powder